dce/davideisinger.com/content/notes/how-to-spend-time/index.md

 ---

 > Book smarts, street smarts.
 Learning by study, learning by doing.
-> Read about it, apply it, se ti ni action, take that practical experience
+> Read about it, apply it, see it in action, take that practical experience
 > back to your reading, deepen your understanding, take that deeper
-> understanding back to your activity... it's a never-ending cycle, each
+> understanding back to your activity ... it's a never-ending cycle, each
 > aspect of learning feeding the other.
 >
 > -- [_The Slight Edge_][1] ([p.
 180][2])